Search Results for

 image-20230602130852471

-To export 1 or several rules in the list, select the rules, then click on the Export button.
-Then, the JSON file of the selected rules will be downloaded immediately.
+To export one or several rules in the list, select the rules, then click the Export button.
+The JSON file of the selected rules will be downloaded immediately.

-To export all rules in the list, click on Export button.
-Then, the JSON file of all rules will be downloaded immediately.
+To export all rules in the list, click the Export button.
+The JSON file of all rules will be downloaded immediately.

 Data collection configs

-Data collection config is the configuration for the data included in the exported data file, such as: data source, maximum records…
+A data collection config is the configuration for the data included in the exported data file, such as data source, maximum records, and so on.

-In Data collection configs page, you can view all the created configs, also add, edit, delete, import, export the configs.
+On the Data collection configs page, you can view all the created configs, as well as add, edit, delete, import, and export the configs.

 image-20230602132141823